LANta: 21st century

 The agency has grown in more recent years, adding more and more bus routes throughout the Lehigh Valley.
 Ridership has grown 75% since LANTA's inception.
 LANTA was formerly involved with The Slater Express Van, Silverline Express, and The Bethlehem Loop.

 In August 2011, a new LANtaBus system was introduced that changed the route naming scheme from letters to one-to-three digits.
 Routes are broken down into six categories, corresponding to the first digit of the line number, and further broken down into specific routes after that in accordance with their second and third digit.
 For example, LANtaBus route 108 is a trunk route that offers service from Fountain Hill to the Bethlehem Square Shopping center.
 LANtaBus route 410 provides service for the Allentown School District and only operates during the school year.
 New bus stop signs were also introduced throughout the system that lists the routes that operate at the stop, compared to the old signs that only displayed a picture of a bus and the words "LANTA Metro".

 In 2023, LANTA introduced Enhanced Bus Service (EBS), the first bus rapid transit system in the Lehigh Valley.
 EBS provides limited stop express service to select stops along core network corridors between Trexlertown and Easton, with the goal of providing headways of 15-minutes or less.
 Currently under implementation in a multi-phased approach, the system consists of two lines: the Green Line, connecting Whitehall to South Bethlehem, and the Blue Line, connecting Trexlertown to Easton, with the two routes sharing a common route between Allentown and Bethlehem.
 This allows for continuous 15-minute service between the two cities, a first for the region.
 Future plans include dedicated boarding stations, traffic signal prioritization, queue jump lanes, and dedicated median bus lanes.

 In 2025, the Lehigh Valley Mall requested that LANta move from their transit center at the mall due to safety concerns.

+LANta implemented fare hikes and cuts to their bus routes in 2026 due to a lack of state funding.